 Dribbble features a straightforward job board, searchable by location.
 While the site can’t boast hundreds of job postings, the positions listed are relevant and up-to-date.

-Last but not least is Elance, which is different from the other job boards on this list.
-Elance is a place where business owners post job opportunities for freelancers.
-To date, Elance is the most popular site of its kind.
+Last but not least is Upwork, which is different from the other job boards on this list.
+Upwork is a place where business owners post job opportunities for freelancers.
+To date, Upwork is the most popular site of its kind.

-On Elance, business owners post job opportunities and freelancers write proposals for the job.
-Elance can be a competitive environment, but it’s a great place to build a positive reputation online.
+On Upwork, business owners post job opportunities and freelancers write proposals for the job.
+Upwork can be a competitive environment, but it’s a great place to build a positive reputation online.
 The site also offers tools to track job progress, set milestones, view in-progress projects, and video conference with clients.